-Life-long Houstonian Alan Rosen’s law enforcement experience, ethics, business experience, training, and education help him manage and lead the Harris County Precinct 1 Constable’s Office’s office to further success and growth.
+Constable Alan Rosen’s law enforcement knowledge, ethics, business experience, training, and education help him manage and lead the Harris County Precinct 1 Constable’s Office to further success and growth.

-The constable was the recipient of the Acres Home Chamber of Business and Economic Development Inc.’s Empowerment Award in Community Politics for 2014 and the Greater Heights Chamber of Commerce’s Government Advocate of the Year award for 2013.
-Under his leadership, the Precinct 1 Constable’s Office was awarded the Mothers Against Drunk Driving Outstanding Law Enforcement Agency of the Year 2014 and 2016,.
-Precinct 1 was also recognized as the National Night Out Rookie (agency) of the Year.
-In 2016 he was a finalist for the University of Houston Master of Public Administration Program’s Public Official of the Year.
+Under his leadership, the Precinct 1 Constable’s Office was twice awarded the Mothers Against Drunk Driving (MADD) Outstanding Law Enforcement Agency of the Year and was also recognized as the National Night Out Rookie (agency) of the Year.

-Constable Rosen earned a bachelor of science degree in criminal justice from the University of Houston, graduating with honors.
+Constable Rosen who is a life-long Houstonian, earned a Bachelor of Science degree in Criminal Justice from the University of Houston, graduating with honors.
 He is deeply committed to keeping families safe, aggressively addressing crime issues and improving the quality of life for all residents of Precinct 1.
-He and his wife and children are proud residents of the precinct.
+He and his family are proud residents of Precinct 1.